GET IN TOUCH

 Florida Residency Requirements

 Florida defines residency as having a true, fixed, and permanent home in the state.
-Common steps used to establish residency include filing a declaration of domicile, obtaining a Florida driver’s license, registering to vote, and applying for the Florida homestead exemption on a primary residence.
+Under the Florida Department of Revenue's guidance, residency can be established through actions such as filing a declaration of domicile, registering to vote in Florida, or qualifying for the Florida homestead exemption on a primary residence.
+Obtaining a Florida driver's license indicates an intent to establish residency, but, on its own, does not constitute establishment of residency.

 The 183-Day Rule and Statutory Residency